spencertipping/ni/doc/ni_by_example_4.md

 _
 ```

 What makes this quine a bit more difficult to read is that there is some overlap between the code and the data involving the assignment statement.
-Also, Perl.
+Also, it's Perl.

 Copy the lines into a file `quine.pl` and run: